basecamp/kamal/README.md

 10. Stop the old container running the previous version of the app.
 11. Prune unused images and stopped containers to ensure servers don't fill up.

 Voila!
 All the servers are now serving the app on port 80.
 If you're just running a single server, you're ready to go.
 If you're running multiple servers, you need to put a load balancer in front of them.
+For subsequent deploys, or if your servers already have Docker and curl installed, you can just run `mrsk deploy`.

 ## Vision